 You can freeze the cinnamon rolls after rolling, preferably in a baking pan, for up to one month.
 You will need to let them defrost in the fridge overnight and then at room temperature until doubled in size before baking.

 The only difference between the two rolls is the addition of coffee!
-These rolls are basically cinnamon rolls with an added coffee flavor.
+These rolls are cinnamon rolls with an added coffee flavor.

 I have not tested this recipe with gluten-free flour but I would love to hear how they turn out if you try it!